shdwmtr/resident/README.md

 under L3 cache pressure, making startup sometimes 15,20, or even n seconds (linearly) slower depending on your setup.

 <img src="https://github.com/user-attachments/assets/ac75dce0-b719-49f9-9050-f0cca811a46b" />

+# Accuracy & Reliability

+The patcher cannot generate invalid syntax, it's fully rulled out of the language.
+It *technically* can produce runtime errors by modifying strings that aren't in class modules, but the parameters are very strict - this likely won't happen.

 # Hooking